- Search The Registry

 - My Account

 *On this date in 1961, South Africa gained independence from Britain.
-This was a first step in redemption from the Berlin Conference convened.
+This was the first step in the redemption from the Berlin Conference convened.
 That episode marked the highpoint of white European competition for territory in Africa, a process commonly known as the Scramble for Africa.

 The country became a republic following a referendum (only open to white voters) which narrowly passed; the British-dominated Natal province largely voted against the proposal.
 Queen Elizabeth II lost the title Queen of South Africa, and the last Governor-General, Charles Robberts Swart, became State President.
 Black South Africans and their allies had been fighting against apartheid since 1948.
 As a concession to the Westminster system, the appointment of the president remained an appointment by parliament, and virtually powerless until P. W. Botha's Constitution Act of 1983, which eliminated the office of Prime Minister and instated a near-unique "strong presidency" responsible to parliament.
 Pressured by other Commonwealth of Nations countries, South Africa withdrew from the organization in 1961 and rejoined it only in 1994.